 Penalties for White Collar Crime

-The most frightening part of being a defendant in a white collar criminal case — or any criminal case — is the potential penalties if convicted.
+The most frightening part of being a defendant in a white collar criminal case — or any criminal case — is the potential penalties involved if convicted.
 Most white collar defendants have no prior experience with the criminal justice system, and the uncertainty of their future looms understandably large in their minds.
 In addition to criminal penalties, many white collar offenses may give rise to civil lawsuits, brought either by the federal or state government, or by the victims of the offense.
 Any civil liability imposed as a result of these suits is in addition to, and not a substitute for, the penalties imposed in the criminal case.
-An experienced white collar defense attorney can give you specific information on the possible penalties in a particular case.
+An experienced white collar defense attorney at Leventhal & Slaughter, P.A. in Orlando can give you specific advice on the possible penalties in a particular case.

 The criminal penalties for white collar crimes vary.
 Most of the laws authorize a monetary fine, a prison sentence or a combination of the two.
 The criminal laws authorize maximum penalties, which are often quite severe.
 Most defendants, however, receive less than the maximum sentence.
 Courts often follow sentencing guidelines, which may vary depending on the jurisdiction.
 These guidelines are meant to ensure that criminal sentences are uniform, so the sentencing judge is often given very little discretion on the sentence imposed.
 The guidelines take into account the crime for which the defendant has been convicted, and any prior criminal record of the defendant.
 In some cases, the court may consider factors that will allow it to depart, or impose a sentence different from the sentence required by the guidelines.

 Defendants without a significant criminal record may be sentenced to probation, a suspended jail sentence or a jail sentence far shorter than the maximum.
 They may have fines levied against them, and may be required to forfeit any profits or pay restitution to their victims.